starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 **************

 A struct specifying the ``DictAccess`` memory structure.
-Cairo simulates dictionaries by an array read-modify-write instructions, which are specified by the ``DictAccess`` struct.
+Cairo simulates dictionaries by an array of read-modify-write instructions, which are specified by the ``DictAccess`` struct.
 The consistency of such an array can be verified by applying ``squash_dict()``.

 For libraries that abstract away Cairo's representation of dictionaries and allow a more